jean-pasquier/data-iceberg-sandbox/infra/README.md

     --from_id 1000000 --to_id 2000000
 ```

+Run several times the spark job to create several iceberg snapshots (eg versions).
+Visit [Nimtable UI](http://localhost:3000) and check that table has been loaded (Data > Tables > `people_partitioned`) and number of records has increased (`Version Control` tab).
+Run the `Optimize table` to run compaction job (one time or scheduled) to solve data lake small files issue.
+The UI allows to preview data and running SQL queries.

-We can now query the data with Trino
+We can also query the data with Trino query engine.

 ```shell
 # 1. Spin up Trino query engine